scala/docs.scala-lang/_overviews/core/architecture-of-scala-213-collections.md

   concrete collections: they can decide to evaluate in a strict or non-strict way the elements resulting from the operation.

-The implementation of `map` is similar, excepted that instead of using `fromSpecific` it uses `from` which takes as parameter an iterable whose element type `E` is arbitrary.
+The implementation of `map` is similar, except that instead of using `fromSpecific` it uses `from` which takes as parameter an iterable whose element type `E` is arbitrary.